nus-cs3281/2024/students/ckcherry23/knowledge.md

 **2.1.1 Single-File Components (SFCs)**

-I have been working with Vue.js for a while now, and I find Single-File Components (SFCs) to be a very efficient way to organize Vue components.
+After working with Vue.js for the RepoSense frontend, I find Single-File Components (SFCs) to be a very efficient way to organize Vue components.
 SFCs allow you to define the template, script, and styles of a component within a single file, making it easier to maintain the component.

 When componentizing our frontend, one of the proposed approaches was to split the template, script, and styles into separate files.
 While this approach does break down the huge file into smaller chunks, it creates multiple files that are highly interrelated instead of multiple loosely coupled components with good separation of concerns.